AKloc/BookNotes/Nonviolent Communication.md

 **Bottom Line**
  - 7.5/10
  - The general themes are great - empathizing and letting people know that you're empathizing, truly, is very powerful.
 Have to avoid judging.
- - Some of the quoted exchanges seem a little contrived.
+ - Some of the quoted exchanges are contrived, cringy,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NjAwMDgwOCwxOTE3OTQ4OTE0LC03Nj
+eyJoaXN0b3J5IjpbNzY3NDM5NzcwLDE5MTc5NDg5MTQsLTc2MT
-EzMTEyMzgsLTEwNDQxNDUyMzgsNDEwOTAxMTI1LDE1MzkyOTU0
+MxMTIzOCwtMTA0NDE0NTIzOCw0MTA5MDExMjUsMTUzOTI5NTQ3
-NzNdfQ==
+M119
 -->